 Although olive oil is the predominant oil used in households around the world, it is not always the best choice for cooking.
 Olive oil does not lend itself well for higher temperature cooking.
 In fact when it’s heated above 350 °F (177 °C), the unrefined particles within the oil get burned.
 This leads to deteriorated taste and even toxicity.
 Olive oil, especially extra virgin, is an industry standard for a good fat choice, but alternative varieties such as Grape seed, avocado, nut, coconut and even pumpkinseed oil, are also being touted for their health properties.
 However, there are several fabulous alternative oils available.
 Alternative oils offer benefits ranging from high antioxidant levels, cholesterol-lowering properties, ample vitamins and omega-3 and/or omega-6 essential fatty acids, which help decrease inflammatory conditions such as heart disease among other substantial benefits.

-Here are some other choices that I like to use in my dishes in order of my favorites.
-You’ll find my favorite oils and places to find them in the ingredient section.
+Here are some other choices that we like to use in our dishes in order of our favorites.
+You’ll find our favorite oils and where to find them in the main Eat For Life page.

 Coconut oil: Coconut oil is very heat stable so it makes an excellent cooking and frying oil.
 It has a smoke point of about 360°F (180°C).
 Because of its stability it is slow to oxidize and thus resistant to rancidity, lasting up to two years due to high saturated fat content.